ibnsultan/mimosa/README.md

 # Mimosa

-A minimalist php + reactJS combo
+A minimalist php + reactJS framework

 It is designed to seamlessly integrate PHP and ReactJS without the need for complete separation between frontend and backend layers.